open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 #### \
 Simulacrum

-> *7th-­‐‑level illusion*
+> *7th-­level illusion*
 >
 > **Casting Time:** 12 hours
 >
 > **Range:** Touch
 >
 > **Components:** V, S, M (snow or ice in quantities sufficient to made
-> a life-­‐‑size copy of the duplicated creature; some hair, fingernail
+> a life-­size copy of the duplicated creature; some hair, fingernail
 > clippings, or other piece of that creature’s body placed inside the
 > snow or ice; and powdered ruby worth 1,500 gp, sprinkled over the
 > duplicate and consumed by the spell)